kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 +++++++++++++++++++

 As described in a previous section, the value of the reduced chi-squared is an indication for the goodness of fit.
-If its value is near 1 than your fit is probably good.
+If its value is near 1 then your fit is probably good.
 With the value of chi-squared we can find a threshold value for which we can accept or reject the hypothesis that the data and the fitted model are consistent.
 The assumption is that the value of chi-squared follows the :math:`\chi^2` distribution with :math:`\nu` degrees of freedom.
 Let's examine chi-squared in more detail.

-In a chi squared fit we sum the relative size of the deviation :math:`\Delta_i` and the error bar :math:`\delta_i`.
+In a chi-squared fit we sum the relative size of the deviation :math:`\Delta_i` and the error bar :math:`\delta_i`.
 Data points that are near the fit with the best-fit parameters have a small value :math:`\Delta_i/\delta_i`.
 Bad points have a ratio that is bigger than 1.
 At those points the fitted curve does not go through the error bar.
 For a reasonable fit, there will be both small and big deviations but on average the value will be near 1.
-Remember that chi squared is defined as:
+Remember that chi-squared is defined as:

 .. math::
    :label:  chi_squared_long